-Definition and main differences between Articles of Association and Shareholders’ Agreements
+Definition and differences between Articles of Association and Shareholders’ Agreements

-The Articles of Association act as a binding contract between all present and future shareholders of the company as well as between the shareholders and the company itself and are filed at the competent Commercial Registry when the company is first established.
+The Articles of Association act as a binding contract between all present and future shareholders of the company.
+It also acts as a binding contract between the shareholders and the company itself.
+You can file them at a competent Commercial Registry when the company is first established.

-They govern the internal organization of a company and must include, among other matters, the corporate purpose, the share capital, and the organization of the company’s governing body.
-Likewise, the Spanish Law on Corporations allows for the regulation of other aspects in the Articles of Association, such as the existence of shares with voting or dividend distribution privileges or the specific restrictions or conditions on share transferability.
+The Spanish Law on Corporations also allows for the regulation of other aspects in the Articles of Association.
+Examples of this are regulation on the existence of shares with voting, dividend distribution privileges, and the specific restrictions or conditions on share transferability.

-While all Spanish companies are legally required to have Articles of Association, Shareholders’ Agreements are optional legal instruments that supplement the Articles of Assocation.
-They consist of a private agreement regulated by the general principle of contractual freedom (art.
-1255 of the Spanish Civil Code) that all or part of the company’s shareholders may agree upon if they consider it appropriate.
+They consist of a private agreement, regulated by the General Principle of Contractual Freedom (art.
+1255 of the Spanish Civil Code).
+All or part of the company’s shareholders may agree upon a Shareholder’s Agreement, if they consider it appropriate.

-Despite the fact that Spanish law does generally not require any specific formalities for the validity and enforceability of Shareholders’ Agreements, there are some particular cases where notarization is required, e.g. if the Shareholders’ Agreement deals with real estate contributions or intellectual property rights transfers that require the formality of being executed in a Public Deed.
+The Spanish law does generally not require any specific formalities for the validity and enforceability of Shareholders’ Agreements.
+Despite that, there are some particular cases where the government requires notarization.
+One such example is when the Shareholders’ Agreement deals with real estate contributions or intellectual property rights transfers because it requires the formality of a Public Deed.

 Conflicts between the Articles of Association and Shareholders’ Agreements: which prevails?

-In the event of a discrepancy between the Articles of Association and a Shareholders’ Agreement, according to Spanish jurisprudence, the former normally prevails.
-However, Spanish courts have, in certain cases, recognized the priority of Shareholders’ Agreements where they are signed unanimously by all of the company’s shareholders and where their compliance is necessary to safeguard the principle of good faith.
+In the event of a discrepancy between the Articles of Association and a Shareholders’ Agreement, the former normally prevails (according to Spanish jurisprudence).
+Interestingly however, Spanish courts have, in certain cases, recognized the priority of Shareholders’ Agreements.
+This has been the case at times when all the company’s shareholders signed the Shareholders’ Agreements unanimously and when their compliance is necessary to safeguard the “principle of good faith.”

-Why it matters and what the reasons to draft a shareholders’ agreement?
+Why this matters and the reasons to draft a shareholders’ agreement

-In case a Shareholders’ Agreement is drawn up, it is of crucial importance to ensure its consistency and compatibility with the Articles of Association.
+In case you plan to draw up a Shareholders’ Agreement, it is of crucial importance to ensure two points.
+It must have Consistency and Compatibility with your Articles of Association.
 Our Corporate team can assist with drafting, reviewing, amending, and advising on the provisions of both a company’s Articles of Association and Shareholders’ Agreements.